Updated August 3, 2015

 EPROMs other than the 2732 can be used if suitable changes are made to the address lines in the circuit.
+It should also be possible to use and EEPROM chip if you have access to the appropriate programmer.
 For larger EPROMs, just ground the higher order address input lines on the EPROM chip, and wire the appropriate chip select pins for outputs enabled and chip selected.

 It is also possible to store more than one message in different banks of a larger EPROM, for instance, if a 2764 part were used, the A12 address line could be used to select the upper or lower message.